espressopp/espressopp/doc/ug/tutorial.SystemSetup.rst

 >>>                                # at the beginning of your script
 >>> system.storage.addParticle(pid, pos)

-Of course nothing will happen if we integrate this.
+Of course nothing will happen when we integrate this.
 The particle will stay where it is.
 Add some initial velocity to the particle by adding the follow line to the script:

 >>> system.storage.modifyParticle(pid, 'v', Real3D(1.0, 0, 0))

-In a multi cpu (MPI) environment you should make sure that all particles are distributed to their correct processor by calling
+After particles have been modified make sure that this information is distributed to all CPUs:

 >>> system.storage.decompose()